nogochain/nogo/docs/Technical-Documentation.md

 A: 1 (for genesis and early blocks).
 The PI controller will auto-adjust based on network hashrate.

 **Q: How are block rewards distributed?**
-A: 96% to miner, 2% to community fund, 1% to genesis address, 1% to integrity pool.
+A: 99% to miner, 1% to genesis address.
+CommunityFundShare and IntegrityPoolShare are both 0% in the current configuration.

-### 12.4 Network Questions
+### 13.4 Network Questions

 **Q: What is the default P2P port?**
 A: 9090 (TCP)